 - Completed Verge Permit Application(PDF, 169KB)

-- Proposed location of security fencing, building materials (eg. bricks, sand, timber and steel, etc) and refuse bin; and
+- Proposed location of security fencing, skip bin, building materials (e.g. bricks, sand, timber and steel, etc).

 Things to consider